Trish James, Acting Director

 Parma Heights residents, 60 years of age and older, are invited to participate in the Senior Center

 programs.
 The Center is located in the Educator apartment building located at 9275 North Church Drive.
-Hours are 8:00 a.m. to 4:00 p.m.
+Hours are 8 a.m. to 2:30 p.m.
 Monday through Friday.
-The Center is closed on government holidays and any time the Parma City Schools are closed due to inclement weather.

-The City provides door-to-door transportation to Parma Heights senior, adult handicapped and disabled residents by appointment for shopping, medical appointments and more Monday through Friday, 7:30 a.m. to 2:30 p.m. .
+The City provides curb-to-curb transportation to Parma Heights senior, adult handicapped and disabled residents by appointment for shopping, medical appointments and more Monday through Friday, 8:15 a.m. to 2:00 p.m. .
 Please register in person at the Center and call at least two working days in advance to schedule transportation appointments.
 The suggested donation is $3 for transportation.
 A transportation schedule is available in our Senior newsletter found on our website under Publications.

 Congregate Meal Program:

-A Congregate Meal Lunch is served Monday through Friday at 12:00 noon at the Senior Center.
+A Congregate Meal Lunch is served Monday through Friday at 11:45 a.m. at the Senior Center.
 Meal reservations are made on Mondays, Tuesdays and Wednesdays, one-week in advance by phone or in person at the Center.
 The suggested donation is $2 for Congregate Meals.
 Guests are welcome for a $6.50 fee.